What Should Be The Ideal Blog Post Length?

 • And lists.

 Longer articles should be well-organized, logical, and easy to read.
-Incorporating both bullet points and numbered lists within your post can help you communicate your thoughts.
+Using bullet points and numbered lists in your post can help you communicate your thoughts.

-Bullet points and numbered lists can be used to build on your thoughts inside sections, similar to how headers are used to divide the overall blog article into shorter pieces.
-When defining stages in a guide, listicles are very useful for explaining what to do in what order.
+Bullet points and numbered lists can be used to build on your thoughts within sections, much like headers divide the overall blog article into smaller, more manageable pieces.
+When defining stages in a guide, listicles are very useful for explaining what to do in a clear and logical order.

 8. Write readable text in the active voice

-At the end of the day, the purpose of your writing is to help others receive the knowledge they require.
-In literature, there is a statistic known as readability score, which spans from 0 to 100 and rates the number of years of education required to comprehend the content.
+Ultimately, your writing aims to help others acquire the knowledge they need.
+In literature, a statistic known as the readability score spans from 0 to 100 and rates the years of education necessary to comprehend the content.

-The goal is to achieve a reading score of 60 or better on your blog entries, allowing visitors with an average educational background and reading level to readily understand your writing.
+The goal is to achieve a reading score of 60 or better on your blog entries, which will allow visitors with an average educational background and reading level to understand your writing readily.

-• Furthermore, when it comes to search engine ranking, AI-powered bots crawl your website and blog articles to better understand your content.
+• Furthermore, regarding search engine ranking, AI-powered bots crawl your website and blog articles to better understand your content.

-• When you create readable text in active voice (rather than passive speech), the bots can better digest and comprehend your thoughts.
+• When you create readable text in active voice (rather than passive voice), the bots can better digest and comprehend your thoughts.

-• If search engines can see how well-written your content is, they are far more likely to rank it higher.
+• If search engines can see that your content is well-written, they are far more likely to rank it higher.

 9. Keep the paragraphs short and add transition words